|This photo, reproduced in the 14th Connecticut regimental history, was found with |

 the body of a Confederate at Gettysburg.

-The story of the 154th New York soldier who was found dead at Gettysburg clutching an ambrotype of his three small children has been told countless times.
-Discovered without identification, Amos Humiston was finally identified by his widow, who learned of his death after seeing the image found on the sergeant's body reproduced in a religious periodical.
+The story of the 154th New York soldier who was found dead at Gettysburg with an ambrotype of his three small children has been told countless times.
+Discovered without identification, Amos Humiston was finally identified by his widow, who learned of his death after reading a detailed description about the image found on the sergeant's body in a publication.
 Humiston's remains were recovered and re-buried in the national cemetery in Gettysburg.

 During my visit to the Cold Harbor battlefield several years ago, a long-time area resident told me of the discovery by his friend and fellow relic hunter of a daguerreotype of a woman among the hand bones of a soldier's skeleton uncovered in a old war trench.
 Poignant stories of dead or dying Civil War soldiers found with images of loved ones have been re-told many times over the years.
 While reading my original copy of the 14th Connecticut regimental history this morning, I came across another one -- a story that also has been briefly mentioned in books about Gettysburg.

 On July 3, 1863, Sergeant Russell Glenn of the 14th Connecticut defended Cemetery Ridge during Pickett's Charge.
 The next day, he ventured out beyond his lines to survey the awful scene and probably to comfort wounded Confederates.
 Perhaps, too, he aimed to grab a war trophy, not an uncommon activity of soldiers on both sides.
 In his own words, here's Glenn's story: